 WCOOP becomes the biggest tournament series in online poker

-PokerStars come to offline poker and launch the revolutionary EPT series
+PokerStars come to offline poker and launch the revolutionary EPT series.

-Unlike the WSOP, which is held once a year in Las Vegas, the EPT debut season ran from September 2004 to March 2005 and had seven stops across Europe at one-month intervals: Barcelona, London, Dublin, Copenhagen, Deauville, Vienna and Monte Carlo.
-Thanks to a variety of online satellites, everyone had a chance to compete, and in the following years, the chance was taken by young winners of major events Jeff Williams, Mike McDonald, Gavin Griffin and Jason Mercier.
-At the time, buy-ins in the vast majority of poker tournaments in Europe did not exceed €1,000, and such tournaments collected around 200 entries.
-The biggest events were attended by top professionals from the US, especially if there was a profitable cash game, but in most tournaments the field consisted of local players.
-PokerStars skillfully promoted EPT as a brand new experience, positioning poker as a game in which smart young people compete for big cash prizes in popular tourist destinations.
-As luck would have it, the first season of the series coincided with the beginning of the era of cheap air travel, and many gamers were attracted by the idea of visiting a new town and playing a little poker.
+Unlike the WSOP, which is held once a year in Las Vegas, the EPT début season ran from September 2004 to March 2005 and had seven stops across Europe at one-month intervals: Barcelona, London, Dublin, Copenhagen, Deauville, Vienna and Monte Carlo.
+Thanks to an assortment of online satellites, everyone had a chance to compete, and in the following years the chance was taken by young winners of major events Jeff Williams, Mike McDonald, Gavin Griffin and Jason Mercier.
+In that time, the buy-ins in the vast majority of poker tournaments in Europe didn’t exceed €1,000 and such tournaments collected around 200 entries.
+Major events were always filled with US stars, of course – especially if there was a lucrative cash game on offer – but for the most part, the tournaments consisted of locals.
+PokerStars was excellent at promoting the EPT as something entirely new – poker as a game where clever young men and women get together and fight for hundreds of thousands in prize money in the most beautiful tourist destinations.
+But it so happened that the first season of the series coincided with the start of the era of cheap air travel, and an idea of visiting a new town and playing a little poker was attractive for many gamers.

 Black Friday 2011

-How did it all begin
+How did it all start?

-Poker rooms reacted to UIGEA in different ways.
-Partypoker, the largest poker venue of the era, stopped serving US customers immediately.
-This led to their loss of leadership.
-PokerStars and Full Tilt Poker decided not to restrict American access.
-Both sites found «legal loopholes» that allowed them to bypass UIGEA.
-One of the most important such «loopholes» was the American billionaire, Daniel Tzvetkoff, who turned his company into a kind of bank for the country’s 4 largest poker rooms (PokerStars, FullTilt Poker, Absolute Poker and UniBet Poker).
-Tsvetkoff officially owned a network of large enterprises in the computer field, in fact he used the accounts of these companies to carry out all the money transfers of poker rooms.
-This continued until poker room managers began to suspect him of stealing some of the money.
-In order to punish Tsvetkoff, it was decided to hand over information about his machinations to the US authorities.
-He was threatened with up to 75 years in prison for his actions, but something happened that no one expected.
-Tsvetkoff made an agreement with the FBI and gave away all information about the online poker room’s money flow and was placed under witness protection.
-As a result, he received protection from the authorities and was hit by the poker rooms.
+Poker rooms reacted to UIGEA differently.
+Partypoker, the biggest poker venue of that time, stopped serving US customers right away.
+It had been enough for them to lose their leadership.
+PokerStars and Full Tilt Poker chose not to restrict American access.
+Both websites found a kind of «legal loophole» to be able to bypass UIGEA.
+One of the biggest such “loopholes” was the American billionaire Daniel Tzvetkoff, who allowed his firm to turn into a kind of bank for the country’s 4 largest poker rooms: PokerStars, FullTilt Poker, Absolute Poker, and UniBet Poker.
+Officially, Tsvetkoff owned a network of large enterprises in the computer field.
+Actually, he performed all the money transfers of poker rooms using accounts of these firms.
+That went on until poker room managers started suspecting him of stealing part of the money.
+It was even decided that Tsvetkoff should be punished, and for that, information about his machinations should be submitted to the US authorities.
+It turned out that he was facing up to 75 years in prison, but then something happened that nobody expected.
+Tsvetkoff struck a deal with FBI and disclosed all information about the cash flow at the online poker room.
+As a result, he came into witness protection and the authorities protected him while he took a hit for the poker rooms.

 Arrest warrants were issued against the founders and financiers of PokerStars, Full Tilt Poker and Absolute Poker/UltimateBet.
 Initially, he was charged with illegal online gambling.
 Then there were articles about fraud, financial fraud, money laundering and pyramid scheme organization (Full Tilt Poker owed players about $390 million, while it had only $60 million).